uppsala-makerspace/laser_cutter_guide/docs/index.md

 Picture of our laser cutter
 ```

-Manual for using the Laser cuttereurgifi3fg;  .
+Manual for using the Laser cutter